Do you have dead grass or dormant grass? It can be tough to tell the difference but follow these steps to identify and revive dormant grass.

 Dormant grass can cause a lot of panic since its tan or brown color closely resembles dead grass, or dying grass.
 But before you panic, make the following observations and perform the following tests:

-1. Irrigate- If you have the option to irrigate your lawn then do so.
-If it’s early spring, or drought conditions in the summer, you’ll see the lawn green up quickly as it gets a much needed dose of water.
+2. Irrigate- If you have the option to irrigate your lawn then do so.
+If you’re having drought conditions in the summer, you’ll see the lawn get some of its color back as it gets a much needed dose of water.

 For summer dormancy in cool season grass you might see some patchiness since there could be areas of your lawn that tend to dry out quicker due to sunlight exposure and soil makeup.
 If you have an irrigation system you could have a couple areas of poor coverage and therefor those areas might show signs of dormancy as well.